 20 Nonantum Rd.

-If visiting Brighton’s restaurants and pubs leaves you anxious to burn off some calories, stop by Community Rowing, Inc., and take a spin on the water.
-Whether you’re a novice or an experienced rower, Community Rowing has a class and instructor to fit your needs.
+If visiting Brighton’s restaurants and pubs leaves you anxious to burn off some calories, you can take a spin on the water.
+Whether you’re a novice or an experienced rower, Community Rowing has a class and an instructor to fit your needs.
 You can sign up online or on location.
-The nonprofit, established in 1985, is based on the premise that access to rowing changes lives and communities.
+The nonprofit was established in 1985 on the premise that access to rowing changes lives and communities.
 One-person shells and sweep rowing for groups of eight are available.
-Although your chances of falling into the Charles River are minimal, the organization requires all rowers to have a swim test on file before using the club’s boats.
+All rowers are required to have a swim test on file before using the club’s boats.
 You can complete this test with any certified lifeguard or at the local YMCA.
-Class prices vary, so check their website for more information.
+Class prices vary, so check the website for more information.

 Boston Public Library Brighton Branch

 The BPL’s Brighton branch is one of the most tranquil places in Boston to relax and catch up on reading.
 Curl up on the lounge area’s beautiful red couch overlooking the library’s serenity garden, or enjoy one of the bean-shaped chairs in the story nook or a high-rise table in the teen café area.
 The branch offers a wide selection of readings, lectures, and concerts and has a collection of books on Brighton-Allston history, as well as photographs from the Brighton-Allston Historical Society’s archives.
 The library also offers a wide selection of reading materials in Spanish and Russian, as well as book discussions, children’s programming, ESL classes, and homework help for young students.
 Find a calendar of events here.